tarikceylan/MERN-Stack/README.md

 **Back-End** of a full-stack web application handles communication with internal and external resources. (e.g. application endpoints, database, etc.)

+> In this project a 404 page and other views which could be considered as **front-end** are included for testing purposes.

 ### Back-End Structure

 1. **RESTful API** with [**Express**](https://expressjs.com/) framework.